aaronengland/bayesian_ab_test/README.md

 # bayesian_ab_test

 A Python package built on PyMC3 for AB testing using Bayesian methods.
+Priors are assumed to be uniform and posteriors are assumed to be Bernoulli.

 Dependencies include:
 - pymc3